necatiarslan/aws-access-vscode-extension/README.md

 ## TODO:
 - Use native sdk, remove custom codes if possible
 - Update default credentials after a credentials refresh
+- Expire Time countdown does not effected by setting the active profile

 Thanks, \
 Necati ARSLAN \